AlmostIntelligent/Hydra/Readme.md

 A service can't rely on every node in the the net for execution of processes.
 Therefore there must be a handler to react, if

-a.
-A node with an externally invoked process shuts down / looses its network connection.
+- A node with an externally invoked process shuts down / looses its network connection.
-b.
-A node that has invoked processes on other nodes shuts down / looses its connection.
+- A node that has invoked processes on other nodes shuts down / looses its connection.

 ### Solving a problem: The *application*